 Bresson was also said to integrate the Golden Ratio (otherwise known as the divine proportion) into his photography.
 Much like the rule of thirds, the Golden Ratio is based on the idea that there is an ideal compositional arrangement of elements (using a naturally occurring mathematical ratio).
 By arranging the elements a certain way, the artist achieves the ideal blend of symmetry, proportion and harmony.

-Artists throughout history learned long ago that if one maintained a ratio of small elements to larger elements that was the same as the ratio of larger elements to the whole, the end result was particularly pleasing to look at.
+Artists throughout history learned long ago that if one maintained a ratio of small elements to larger elements that were the same as the ratio of larger elements to the whole, the end result was particularly pleasing to look at.

 Of course, photographers and painters weren’t the only artists using the Golden Ratio.
 Scholars have suggested that French impressionist composer Claude Debussy structured many of his musical pieces mathematically, dividing them into sections that reflected the Golden Ratio (using the numbers of the standard Fibonacci sequence).